Casino

-A casino is a facility for certain types of gambling.
+A casino is a facility for gambling.
 Casinos are often built near or combined with hotels, resorts, restaurants, retail shopping, cruise ships, and other tourist attractions.
-Some casinos are also known for hosting live entertainment, such as stand-up comedy, concerts, and sports.
+Some casinos are also known for hosting live entertainment, such as stand-up comedy, concerts, and sporting events.
+The term casino is of Italian origin, from the root word casa meaning "house."
+Originally, the term referred to a small country villa, summerhouse, or social club.
+During the 19th century, casino came to encompass other public buildings where pleasurable activities took place.